Can an employer require employees to have a coronavirus (COVID-19) vaccination?

 However, if employees do not agree to a vaccine, employers are limited in what they can do, beyond encouraging take up.
 An employer could consider informing employees that refusing a vaccination could lead to disciplinary action.
 There is a risk that such a policy could cause employee relations problems, as employees may feel strongly that this should be a personal decision.
 It would also raise a number of legal issues, with a particular risk of complaints relating to discrimination on grounds of religion or belief, disability and age; constructive dismissal; and human rights issues.
 Employers should be aware that employees may have a medical reason for not getting the vaccination.

-The Government is making it a requirement for anyone working indoors in a care home to have had two doses of the vaccine (unless they have a medical exemption).
-This requirement is due to apply from 11 November 2021.
+The Government is making it a requirement for health and social care staff in England who have direct, face-to-face contact with patients/service users to have had two doses of the vaccine (unless they have a medical exemption).
+This requirement will apply from 1 April 2022.
+The requirement is already in force, from 11 November 2021, for anyone working indoors in a care home.
 Where being vaccinated is a legal requirement for carrying out the work, the employer will be in a strong position to be able to justify taking action against an employee who refuses vaccination.